-Forevermark Diamonds are advertised as "The World’s Most Carefully Selected Diamonds” and according to the description provided by Forevermark:
+Advertisements describe them as "The World's Most Carefully Selected Diamonds."
+According to the description provided by Forevermark, they are scarce:

-"Less than one percent of the world’s diamonds are eligible to be inscribed as Forevermark, making them truly rare… Each one must be at least 0.14 carats in size; with SI2 clarity or above; of a Very Good cut or higher; and colour L or higher.”
+"Less than one percent of the world's diamonds are eligible to be inscribed as Forevermark, making them truly rare… Each one must be at least 0.14 carats in size; with SI2 clarity or above; a Very Good cut or higher; and L-color or higher."

-The fact of the matter is that there are lots of L-color, SI-2 clarity, diamonds available with a cut grade of only Very Good.
-None of those diamonds are going to meet the selection criteria in the One Minute Diamond Buying Guide.
+The fact is that there are lots of L-color, SI2 clarity diamonds available with a cut grade of only Very Good.
+None of those diamonds will meet the selection criteria in the One Minute Diamond Buying Guide.
 It suggests a minimum overall cut grade of GIA Excellent or AGS Ideal Cut.

 Forevermark Very Good vs. Excellent: